Glenda Linscott: Career

-Glenda was born in Rhodesia, before briefly immigrating to England, and finally to Adelaide, Australia, as a child.
+Linscott was born in Rhodesia, before briefly immigrating to England, and finally to Adelaide, Australia, as a child.
 A graduate of the National Institute of Dramatic Art (NIDA), Linscott's most notable role is Network Ten prison drama Prisoner, for which she first appeared towards the end of the seventh season in 1985.
 Her character (Rita "The Beater" Conners) became immensely popular during the final season in 1986, despite the show's decline in ratings at that time.
 Before appearing on the show, Linscott gained much research on women prisoners and approached the New South Wales Department of Correctional Services and organised to spend some time inside one of their maximum security prisons.
 She also did extensive research on bikie gangs, spending a lot of time with real-life bikie Ian Doig who played her boyfriend "Slasher" in the series.

 She later returned to Britain when she appeared in a stage play version of Prisoner.
 Guest roles include A Country Practice, All Saints and McLeod's Daughters.
 She also had a recurring role in the Australian drama, Murder Call as Pathologist, Dr. Imogen Soames between 1997 and 2000.

 In November 2011, it was announced Linscott had joined the cast of Neighbours for three months as Dr. Jessica Girdwood, a surgeon at the Erinsborough Hospital.
 She made her first on screen appearance that same month.

 In 2022 Linscott gave a rare interview with Prisoner podcast Talking Prisoner where she talked extensively about her time on the show.

 On 20 November 2025, it was announced that Linscott was a part of the extended cast of ABC series Treasure & Dirt.

+In April 2026, Linscott returned to theatre for the Importance of Being Earnest for the South Australian State Theatre Company.